 I also get an email sent to me when my statement closes for each card, a reminder 10 days before the bill is due, and an email confirmation when I pay the bill.
 Notifications are great so I don’t miss an annual fee on a card that has been sitting in my drawer.
 I like having this as a backup to my phone reminders.

-I am able to access all my Chase cards online on one login.
+I am able to access all my Chase cards online with one login.
 It might take a phone call to get your business and personal accounts linked but it is easy and worth it!
 It is so nice to be able to log into my Chase account and quickly see all of my cards, how much money is on them, and when the statement is due.
 Many banks offer this.
 Take the few minutes it takes to do this so you can focus on earning points.

 So there you have it!
 I have found it so simple to keep track of everything.
 Life is crazy and hectic enough as it is, your travel hacking doesn’t need to be!
 If you use some or all of our 4 ways to be an organized travel hacker, you will make it so much easier on yourself in the long run.
 Earn those points, organize those points and then spend those points!